Ned Romero: Television

 After twenty years on the stage, he moved into television and film.
 His first television appearance was an opera skit on CBS's The Many Loves of Dobie Gillis with Dwayne Hickman, in which he performed a medley of famous opera arias.
 His roles as a regular cast member on TV shows included portraying investigator Bob Ramirez on The D.A., Broken Foot on Born to the Wind and Sgt.
 John Rivera on Dan August.

 He subsequently appeared in several films and television programs.
-His credits include appearances in The Munsters, Walker: Texas Ranger, Tarzan, Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Voyager, Custer, Police Woman, Land of the Lost, Diff’rent Strokes Kung Fu, The Six Million Dollar Man, Ironside, Death Valley Days, The Incredible Hulk, Adam-12, and Emergency!, and in an unaired episode of the short-lived series The New Land.
+His credits include appearances in The Munsters, Walker: Texas Ranger, Tarzan, The Virginian, Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Voyager, Custer, Police Woman, Land of the Lost, Diff'rent Strokes, Kung Fu, The Six Million Dollar Man, Ironside, Death Valley Days, The Incredible Hulk, Adam-12, and Emergency!, and in an unaired episode of the short-lived series The New Land.

 He also played the lead role in a 1975 television drama of the life of Chief Joseph entitled: I Will Fight No More Forever.
 In 2006, he appeared in the feature film Expiration Date.